shr-eyas/fr3_controllers/README.md

-# Franka ROS 2 Installation Guide
+# Franka using ROS2

-This guide provides step-by-step instructions to install and build the Franka ROS 2 workspace.
+## Overview
+This repository provides ROS 2 packages for controlling single and dual Franka Emika Panda arms using joint position, velocity, torque and impedance controllers.
+You can use the launch files for real hardware as well as for a simulated environment with fake hardware.

 ## Prerequisites
 Ensure you have **ROS 2 Humble** installed on your system.
 If not, refer to the official ROS 2 installation guide: [ROS 2 Humble Installation](https://docs.ros.org/en/humble/Installation.html)